 - Brown ground beef until most of pink is gone (drain grease as needed).

-- Add celery & onion to beef; brown until meat is done and vegetables are tender and translucent.
+- Add onion to beef; brown until meat is fully brown.

 - Season meat with Worcestershire (salt & pepper if desired).